Asbestos Lung Cancer

 - One year of heavy exposure, or 5 to 10 years of moderate exposure.
 Heavy exposure includes working with asbestos contaminated materials such as insulation and asbestos spray, as well as exposure in large chunks, like demolishing a building that contains asbestos.
 Moderate exposure includes occupations like construction workers and shipbuilders.

-- The amount of mixed asbestos fibers one is exposed to: 25 fibers per milliliter per year (amphibole plus chrysotile asbestos fibers).
+- The amount of mixed asbestos fibers one is exposed: 25 fibers per milliliter per year (amphibole plus chrysotile asbestos fibers).

 - A previous asbestosis diagnosis.